foosel/foosel.github.io/content/blog/2023-01-21-hugo-meet-android/index.md

 "Commit Blog" queries a commit message from the user and calls `commit_blog` with that.

-I created desktop shortcuts for these too and placed all of them, together with Markor and Termux, in a new folder "Blog".
+I created desktop shortcuts for these too and placed all of them, together with Markor, Termux and a browser shortcut, in a new folder "Blog".

 ![Screenshot of the shortcut folder dedicated to my blog.](shortcuts.jpg)